 TGax Editor: Please update the following paragraphs in this section as shown below:

 When two or more BSSs overlap, the available bandwidth is shared and hence reduced for each BSS.
 The basic access mechanism, such as DCF, is able to work across OBSSs.
 Similarly, if EDCA is used, the OBSS might be considered a larger network, and access to the WM is basically shared according to the EDCA access mechanism.
 Note that for both DCF and EDCA overlapping networks, the sharing is affected by the relative traffic; and if more than two APs are sharing, the problem of “neighbor capture” might occur.
 The neighbor capture effect might occur when a BSS is in the middle of two other BSSs that are hidden from each other, where it might suffer a disproportionate degradation in throughput, relative to the total traffic in all three BSSs.
 A particular problem arises when there is some expectation of QoS.
 If EDCA admission control is in use, then it can be used to regulate the QoS traffic on its own BSS, but it might not take into account the EDCA admitted traffic on an OBSS.
 The result is that the QoS is compromised if each BSS admits traffic up to its local maximum.
 Similarly a BSS using HCCA might schedule traffic in its own BSS, to “guarantee” a service, but, if not controlled, this might suppress overlapping EDCA admission control BSS.
 Furthermore, if two HCCA BSSs overlap and they do not coordinate their scheduled TXOPs, then a degradation of QoS might result.
-[15943]The features described in this annex have been introduced in order to allow a degree of management for OBSSs and for mitigation of the basic problems outlined above.
+[15943]An HE BSS advertises BSS color information which is a value between 1-63 that identifies the BSS.
+Based on the BSS color information, a receiving STA can make decisions on whether to access the medium while there is on-going transmission on the medium or go to doze state until the end of the received PPDU or update the NAV.
+The features described in this annex have been introduced in order to allow a degree of management for OBSSs and for mitigation of the basic problems outlined above.

 TGax Editor: Please add a new section after section T.5 as shown below: